 Using a pulse oximeter, this technique measures the oxygen levels within your blood to understand how well your heart is pumping oxygen through your body.
 People with lung diseases will have a blood oxygen level lower than normal at 12-20 breaths per minute, making it harder for the body’s cells to function at full capacity.

-Another way to measure your respiratory rate is through a wearable fitness, sleep, and vital signs tracker like Biostrap.
-“Biostrap is the only clinically validated sensor system out there,” says Longoria.
+Another way to measure your respiratory rate is through a wearable that tracks vital biometrics for both sleep and fitness like Biostrap.
+“Biostrap is the only clinically-validated sensor system out there,” says Longoria.
 Wearable trackers can measure your oxygen saturation to indicate how much oxygen is pumping through the blood.
 It also helps you monitor the effectiveness of your workouts to better understand how blood oxygen levels could be increased through exercise, diet, deep breathing, and other healthy lifestyle changes.

 Knowing Your Respiratory Rate